liqd/thentos/docs/dev-howtos.md

 `--show-details=always` is useful to see which tests were actually executed.

-## Deleting the database
+## Updating or deleting the database

+If the database state type changes, http://hackage.haskell.org/package/safecopy is used to migrate deprecated existing serializations from disk transparently.

-Sometimes Thentos will refuse to start because the data structures stored in the DB no longer correspond to those in the compiled program.
-Our current "migration process" for that problem is simple: Just delete the DB!
+There should be tests that make sure nobody breaks this rule, but currently there aren't.
+Instead, the current "migration process" is simple: Just delete the DB!

 ```bash
 rm -rf .acid-state